-Oftentimes, many of the people we write about rely solely on the United Nations World Food Programme (WFP) for their basic needs, but what does that look like in their day-to-day lives?
-The needs of the millions of people around the world who live in extreme poverty or face challenges such as conflict, natural disasters or displacement are varied.
+Many of the people we write about rely solely on the United Nations World Food Programme (WFP) for their basic needs.
+And the needs of people who live in extreme poverty, conflict zones and refugee camps are varied.
 Some need safe places to live, some need schools, others need access to health care.
 But the one thing they all need is food.
 This is where the U.N.
 World Food Programme comes in—from beans and grains to snack bars and micronutrient powders.
-Food brings families together, especially when times are tough.
-From chicken soup in El Salvador to lentil porridge in Bangladesh, these are the meals that provide both survival and solace.
+Food brings families together everywhere, especially when times are tough.
+Whether it’s chicken soup in El Salvador or lentil porridge in Bangladesh, these are the meals that provide both survival and solace.

 Meat stew reminds this refugee family of home

 Rajaa (far right), her husband and their six children enjoy a meal of meat stew in their two-bedroom Beirut apartment.
 The stew is Rajaa’s favorite dish, which she makes with onions, butter, couscous, meat, yogurt and some secret spices.
 It’s also a rare treat.
 The refugee family, which fled Syria in 2012, depends entirely on external support for survival, including $27 a month that WPF provides each family member to buy food.

 “We can only afford meat twice a month,” Rajaa explains.

 For refugee families like Rajaa’s, being able to re-create a favorite meal means a lot.
 After being away from home for five years, maintaining such traditions helps keep the memory of home alive.
 For Rajaa, making her mother’s meat stew is something to look forward to every other Friday.
 It is an anchor and a source of stability in a time of uncertainty.